Catalog Search Results

 Description

 "Even though slavery had ended in the 1860s, African Americans were still suffering under the weight of segregation a hundred years later.
 They couldn't go to the same schools, eat at the same restaurants, or even use the same bathrooms as white people.
-But by the 1950s, black people refused to remain second-class citizens and were willing to risk their lives to make a change"--
+But by the 1950s, black people refused to remain second-class citizens and were willing to risk their lives to make a change"-- Provided by publisher.

 Author